 Conditions such as varicoceles, retrograde ejaculation, and azoospermia can cause male infertility by affecting sperm production or transport in the reproductive tract.

 Certain medical conditions and medications can affect a man’s fertility.
-As such, men should ensure that their medical problems are well controlled when trying to conceive.
+As such, men should ensure that their medical problems are well-controlled when trying to conceive.

 This occurs when antibodies mistakenly target and destroy sperm cells, reducing their motility or causing functional abnormalities.
 Although this is uncommon, it can hinder fertilisation by preventing sperm from reaching and penetrating the egg.